20120054/20120054/README.md

 - 🏵️ Spring Boot
 - 🍃 MongoDB
 - 💽 MySQL
-- 📱 React Native
 - 🐳 Docker / Docker Compose
 - 🧶 Git
 - 🪁 Express.js
-- 🎢 Socket.IO / Socket.IO Client
 - 🌿 Mongoose
-- 📊 SFML
-- ...
-- 🛠️ These are my most used, but I also worked with others!
+- 🛠️ These are my most used, but I also learning to work with others!

 ## Articles
 - [🐳 Improve any project — Why everyone is talking about Docker?](https://medium.com/@alesbe/docker-101-dockerizing-your-first-app-650613959cf7)